Car Collector International

 Car Collector International Editorial

-Red Ferrari 328 GTS in a studio setting, showing the Pininfarina-designed mid-engined V8 bodywork, body-coloured bumpers, pop-up headlamps, five-spoke alloy wheels and tan leather interior.
+Red Ferrari 328 GTB in a studio setting on a pale grey backdrop, front three-quarter view showing the fixed-roof coupe body, body-coloured bumpers, retracted pop-up headlamps, bonnet vent, side air intake ahead of the rear wheel, convex five-spoke alloy wheels and tan leather interior.

 Overview